• Skip to main content

 In other words, they identify better with you.

-At Valentine’s Day, a local chocolate shop in Florida featured a local Jazz singer in a series of ads.
+On Valentine’s Day, a local chocolate shop in Florida ran a series of ads featuring a local jazz singer.

-The singer had gained a lot of popularity in their town and the ads created quite a buzz.
+The singer had gained popularity in their town, and the ads created quite a buzz.

 They were a new shop in town competing with an established chocolate shop in business for nearly 20 years.